 - Birth Certificates for you and your children

-- School and medical records, including the telephone numbers of the school and your GP or surgery
+- School and medical records, including telephone numbers of the school, GP or health visitor.

 - Money, bank books, cheque book and credit cards